-The solution also made use Amazon’s Virtual Private Cloud (VPC), giving our client total control over the virtual networking environment, including selection of a private IP address range, creation of subnets, network ACLs, configuration of route tables and network gateways.
+The solution also made use of Amazon’s Virtual Private Cloud (VPC), giving our client total control over the virtual networking environment, including selection of a private IP address range, creation of subnets, network ACLs, configuration of route tables, and network gateways.

 By splitting the VPC space into public and private subnets, databases and application instances could be safely run on the private subnets, keeping them securely segregated from direct Internet access.
 The public subnet was used to host the AWS NAT Gateway, allowing secure access to the Internet for the application instances running on the private subnets.

 To further increase the security of the application, three measures were put into place: VPC security groups, Amazon API Gateway, and IAM roles.
 In AWS, security groups are a set of rules that act as a software firewall, controlling inbound and outbound traffic for users and services.

 Amazon API Gateway was utilized as an easy way for developers to create, deploy, and maintain secure APIs.
 The API Gateway acts as a go-between for the application on the front-end and the data or services on the back-end.
 By using the API Gateway, the client had a solution that provided full access control, while still being able to handle hundreds of thousands of API calls concurrently.

 IAM roles, on the other hand, are used for users or services that need only temporary or special-use access and would not normally be included in a security group.
 The benefit of an IAM role is that it allows a temporary user to have the necessary access without the need to provide long-term credentials or create a special security group.